The Esoteric Christian Tradition

 There are מזוזה Mezuzot, prayers that are placed on the door post of houses.
 Usually you find a cylindrical object that has the Hebrew letter ש Shin, representative of שדי אל חי Shaddai El Chai, the Almighty Living God within Hebrew, a sacred name. מזוזה Mezuzot are prayers written by rabbis that are placed within these מזוזה Mezuzot, which are situated on the door posts of Jewish homes.

 We also have אפוקריפה Apocrypha.
-These are Catholic and Eastern orthodox cannons, not a part of Hebrew and the Protestant Bible.
+These are Catholic and Eastern orthodox canons, not a part of Hebrew and the Protestant Bible.
 This includes Ben Sira, the Book of Tobit and the Epistle of Jeremiah.

 We also have calendrical texts, which are solar rather than lunar calculations, which document the festivals, the ceremonies, and the priestly courses of those communities, sometimes written in cryptic script.